ethicalhackingplayground/wordlistgen/README.md

 # wordlistgen
-Generates target specific word lists for Fuzzing with fuff
+Generates target specific word lists by searching for endpoints in javascript and appends parameters for Fuzzing with other tools

 **Version 1.0**